Supporting someone who is approaching the end of their life

 Looking after myself

 You may feel you need to be brave and strong for your loved one, and not think about your own worries and needs.
-But it’s important to look after yourself so that you can support him and cope in the long term.
+But it’s important to look after yourself so that you can support them and cope in the long term.

 Talking to someone